NuBrakes Blog Brake Dust: Causes, Cleaning, And Preventionauses, Cleaning, And Prevention Image

 As the driver presses on the brakes, microscopic particles are scraped off the brake pads due to the pressure of the braking rotors.
 Abrasion of the cast iron brake rotor by the pad and fibers from the semi-metallic parts of the brake pad generates the brake dust that we all see on automobile wheels.

-When your brake pads heat, the metallic particles that wear off the brake pad's or brake rotor’s surface acquire a static charge.
-This causes the dark, metallic dust to adhere to your vehicle's steel and alloy wheels, as well as other parts.
-Furthermore, petroleum adhesives might also form a coating that sticks to your wheels.
+When your brake pads heat, the metallic particles that wear off the brake pad's or brake rotor’s surface acquire a static charge, which causes the dark, metallic dust to adhere to your vehicle's steel and alloy wheels and other parts, furthermore, petroleum adhesives might also form a coating that sticks to your wheels.

 Why You Should Clean Brake Dust